 How is the Support & Community for Teachable?

 This is where things get a little dicey.
 Teachable has become notorious for its poor support.

-Clearly, the platform has seen massive growth and hasn?t had time to grow their support systems with it.
+The platform has seen massive growth and hasn’t had time to grow its support systems with it.

-Instead, they have built their own forum and private community directly inside the platform, allowing for topics to be created and other functionalities?
+Instead, they have built their own forum and private community directly inside the platform, allowing for questions and answers natively in Teachable.

-It's too early to say if this decision will improve the support and community interaction, but this bold move is to closely look at.
+It is too early to say if this decision will improve the support and community interaction, but this bold move is one to look closer at.